Open-EO/openeo-js-client/README.md

 This client is in **version 0.4.0-beta.2** and supports **openEO API versions 0.4**.
 Legacy versions are available as releases.

 ## Usage

-This library can run in a recent browser supporting ECMAScript 2015 or node.js.
+This library can run in node.js or any recent browser supporting ECMAScript 2017 (ES8).
+This includes [mostly all browsers released after mid 2017, but excludes Internet Explorer 11](https://caniuse.com/#search=async%20functions).

 ### Browser environment